DELIGHT-LABS/docs-terraswap-io/content/docs/howto/token.md

 ### 1. Using deployed token factory (recommended)

-The standard CW20 token is already stored in Terra 2.0 network as code ID `4`, and Terra classic as `3`.\
+The standard CW20 token is already stored in Terra 2.0 network.\
-The code is wrapped based on cw20 [v0.11.0](https://docs.rs/cw20/0.11.0/cw20/index.html) \
+The code is wrapped based on cw20 [v0.13.2](https://docs.rs/cw20/0.13.2/cw20/index.html) \
 Please check [here]({{< relref "/docs/contract_resources/contract_addresses" >}}) for the more addresses.

 You may instantiate your own token using the JSON as follows: